pdahlberg/oh_snap/oh_snap_server/README.md

   - Credits added outside the app seems to be the way.
   - Would be nice for one credit to pay for one request, but not great as internal representation with many different steps to pay for.

+## Serverpod
+- Task.find() and Post.find() doesn't work even though they are generated.
+- Annoying to have enums be integers in the database.
+- Not sure what I think about using the DB for logs.